 The Colloquium Lectures at NASA Langley provide monthly lectures and demonstrations related to science and technology.
 These lectures are intended to stimulate the creative processes of Langley employees, and enhance the quality of life at Langley by providing more opportunities for learning.
 These lectures are open to NASA employees, NASA contractors, and other invited guests.

-- all lectures since the series began in October 1971.
+- all lectures since the series began in October 1971

 The Sigma Series Lectures, presented at the Virginia Air and Space Center in downtown Hampton, provide to the general public this same opportunity for exposure to interesting technical topics.
 These lectures, however, are usually at a somewhat less detailed level, because the audience may consist of people with non-technical backgrounds in addition to local high school and college students.